Close

 Student and Academic Visas

-Student Visas require enrollment verification and financial proof, with validity matching academic program duration.
-Processing typically takes 15-30 business days.
+Student Visas require enrollment verification from recognized Panamanian educational institutions and financial proof demonstrating ability to support studies, with validity matching academic program duration.
+Processing typically takes 15-30 business days depending on document completeness and institutional verification.

 Specialized Categories